escheffel/pymaclab/pymaclab_sphinx/docs/pymaclab_python.rst

   |                                    | using NVidia CUDA                                                                                  |
   +------------------------------------+----------------------------------------------------------------------------------------------------+

-  This list barely touches the surface of what is currently out there available for free for Python prgrammers wanting to do scientific computing.
+  This list barely touches the surface of what is currently out there available for free for Python programmers wanting to do scientific computing.
 Even if a specific library does not exist directly, it is usually easy to produce wrappers for traditional and mature libraries originally written in C, C++ or Fortran.
 A great and comprehensive reference text book introducing serious scientific computing using Python is Langtangen's "Python Scripting for Computational Science" :cite:`Lan:2009`.
 This last point brings me straight to the next advantage users